Gdreamlend/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Now I am a teaching assistant and graduate student at Duquesne University, majoring in Computational Mathematics and Statistics, interested in software development and data analysis.
+bio: Graduate student at Duquesne University, majoring in Computational Mathematics and Statistics, interested in software development and data analysis.

 interests:
 - Artificial Intelligence